 Carrying values of property and equipment are reviewed for impairment whenever events or circumstances indicate that the carrying value of an asset may not be recoverable from the estimated future cash flows expected to result from its use and eventual disposition.
 When considered impaired, an impairment loss is recognized to the extent carrying value exceeds the fair value of the asset.
-There were no indicators of asset impairment during the years ended June 30, 2023 and 2022.
+There were no indicators of property and equipment impairment during the years ended June 30, 2024 and 2023.